 There is so much advice about raising kids, and gradually more and more about raising teens, but when it comes to young adults, poof!
 There’s nothing.

 And I know that’s because they are adults, of course.
-You don’t “parent” adults.
-But as I grow into this business I’m realizing there’s a lot more involved than just throwing them some cheery high-fives every now and again.
+Does the word “parenting” even go together with “young adults?”
+I mean, they are adults now, is parenting still even in the picture?
+But as I grow into this business I’m realizing there’s a lot more involved than just throwing them some cheery high-fives to my young adults every now and again.

-(I talked a little about that over HERE on an Instagram post a while back, and a little HERE as well if you want to check out more thoughts.)
+(I talked a little about that over on an Instagram post a while back, and all about “moving to the bleachers” on another blog post as well if you want to check out more thoughts.)

 I know there are other “fellow sufferers” our there trying to figure out how to do the business of “being there,” but also “not being there” with their young adults.
 And although these thoughts may sound light-hearted, there are really some deep-down solemn things I’ve been wrestling with how to help lately.